 Garnish:

-- ¾ cups cucumber thinly sliced for garnish
+- ยพ cup cucumber thinly sliced for garnish

 Instructions

-- In a bowl, combine sugar, cornstarch and water.
+- In a small bowl, combine sugar, cornstarch, and water.
 Mix well and set aside.

-- Heat a large skillet on medium heat, add avocado oil or any neutral oil.
-Fry black bean paste for 2-3 minutes stirring constantly.
+- In a large pan on medium heat, add vegetable oil or any neutral oil and fry black bean paste for 2-3 minutes stirring constantly.
 Pour black bean paste and oil into a separate bowl, leaving about 1 tablespoon of oil in the pan.
-Strain and discard the excess oil in the bowl reserving the black bean paste.
+Strain and discard the excess oil and reserve the black bean paste.

 - Add onions and green onions and fry until softened.
 Then add in zucchini and cabbage and fry until softened.

-- In a large pot of water, bring to a boil.
-Boil noodles for 3-4 minutes until al dente.
-Strain.
+- In a large pot filled with water, bring to a boil and boil the noodles on high heat uncovered for 3-4 minutes until al dente.
+Strain noodles immediately.
+Do not rinse off with cold water.

-- Transfer noodles to a large serving bowl.
-Pour sauce over noodles.
-Optional: garnish with cucumbers and enjoy with pickled daikon radish.
+- Transfer cooked noodles to a large serving bowl.
+Pour the sauce over the noodles.
+Garnish with julienned cucumber and mix to enjoy!

 AliceK